certik/minpack/README.md

 This branch is used for testing LFortran.
+It contains code that is copied from SciPy, so once we can compile it, we can compile Minpack in SciPy.

 How to build with GFortran:
 ```